HarryShomer/Better-Inductive-KGC/run.md

 NBFNet differs from the others as the optimal hyperparameters reside in the config files located in the `src/nbfnet/config` directory.
 We note that this organization follows the same structure as their original implementation.

-To replicate the test results run the following.
-Note that the dataset here must match the corresponding name of the file in `src/nbfnet/config/new` for that dataset.
+To replicate the results, please run the following.
+Note that the dataset here must match the corresponding name of it's config file in `src/nbfnet/config/new/`:
 - WN18RR (E): `bash nbfnet_run.sh wn18rr_e <DEVICE> <SAVE_AS>`
 - CoDEx-M (E): `bash nbfnet_run.sh codex_m_e <DEVICE> <SAVE_AS>`
 - HetioNet (E): `bash nbfnet_run.sh hetionet_e <DEVICE> <SAVE_AS>`